pskrunner14/cpp-algs/Intro.md

 1. Analyse the given problem.

-1. Break down problem into smaller sub parts.
+1. Break down problem into smaller sub parts if possible.

-1. Hypothesize a potential solution to the problem and write it down.
+1. Hypothesize a potential solution to the sub parts and merge them together.

 1. Verify hypothesis manually or using prototype code with random samples and update if neccessary.

-1. Implement verified hypothesis using code.
+1. Implement the flowchart of the verified hypothesis in code.

 ## Algorithms